NullVoxPopuli/emberconf-2023-resources/resources/pages/primitives/octane.md

 but the class-based version of these classic helpers

 !!click
-!!click

-had cleanup capabilities (albeit, awkwardly, via inheritance).
+had cleanup capabilities though, awkwardly, via inheritance.

 -->